MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 For multiple role price overrides or single role price override:
 1. Open the page for the price list that you want to set up the date-effective price override for.
 1. Select the **Role prices** tab.
 This tab lists all the **Role price** records in the price list.
-1. Select the **Role price** record(s) that you want to set up a new date-effective override price for.
+1. Select the **Role price** records that you want to set up a new date-effective override price for.
 1. Select **Add Role price override** button.
 1. Specify the effective from date, price change amount or price change percent, and scope.
 Select **Apply**.